 A beautiful evergreen perennial shrub, rosemary has narrow, aromatic green leaves that are reminiscent of pine.
 It is used for seasoning meats, savoury dishes, roasted potatoes, and baking.
-It prefers light, sandy soil mixed with lime and south-facing planting area.
+It prefers light, sandy soil mixed with lime and a south-facing planting area.
 To protect plants from winterkill, trim back.
 This will encourage new branching in the spring.

 |Harvesting||Snip fresh rosemary leaves as needed.
 If harvesting for drying: before the plant blooms, cut stems back to a few inches above the point when growth has become woody.
 Do not cut more than one-quarter of the plant’s growth at a time.|